MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-offline-mode.md

 ## Limitations with Offline mode

 - You can't make a call in **Offline** mode.
-When you're offline, the call activity card shows that you're offline.
+When you're offline, the call activity card (list of contacts) shows that you're offline.

 - You can't author a guide in **Offline** mode.